Azure/azure-cosmos-distributed-bulk-sample/README.md

 }
 ```

-2) Create the Job contianer to use for tracking status etc. with metadata documents.
+2) Create the Job container to use for tracking status etc. with metadata documents.
 This container has to use a partition key definition of `/pk` - and the standard indexing policy should be used.

 3) Sepcify the environment variables according to the (Configuration)[#Configuration] section above.